Keto Diet App - Free Download Keto Diet App - Free Download

 Halloween Eyeball Deviled EggsPin itFollow us 148.4k

-Tips for Natural Food Dye
+How To Make Natural Red Food Dye

 If you can't find a good natural food dye, you can use a combination of beetroot (pink) with turmeric (yellow) to create the perfect red.
 To do that, simply blend one beetroot with a small piece of turmeric or 1 teaspoon of turmeric powder, and about 2 cups (480 ml) of water.
 Then add boiling water, enough to submerge the eggs.